184.108.40.206 Notification & recipient obligations for YA

 Detail on the factors to consider when determining whether a NSA recipient may qualify for variable reporting is available at 220.127.116.11.
 Where applicable, these factors should also be considered when determining whether to place a YA recipient on variable reporting.

-Example: Job search or study activities and income earned.
+Example: Job search or study activities and employment income.

 Act reference: SSAct section 546 Prospective determinations for some allowance recipients

 If a recipient is late in lodging their Reporting Statement, YA may be cancelled, UNLESS there are special circumstances that justify the late lodgement.

 Example 1: Centrelink contributed in some way to the delay, by not giving necessary information when requested, or by giving incorrect information.

 Example 2: Young people in unstable accommodation or whose personal circumstances have made lodgement difficult.

 YA job seekers and early school leavers should personally lodge their Reporting Statements where they can reasonably be expected to do so.
 Recipients may do so through a range of methods including, online, using the Express Plus mobile, over the phone or in person.

 In certain circumstances, a personal lodgement exemption may be granted and a Reporting Statement may be lodged by post, faxed or lodged by another person on the person's behalf.